-A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works.
-The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the road surface.
+A temporary short-term increase in noise levels may cause disturbance to other local wildlife if present in the vicinity of the works.
+Disturbance to local wildlife may occur through the use of plant, vehicles and NRMM which will emit noise and create vibrations.
+In addition, the works will also require delivery of materials, the use of temporary artificial lighting and the presence of personnel to facilitate the improvements to the road surface, which could result in disturbance.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M90.
-The potential for significant species disturbance within the area of construction is therefore somewhat diminished.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A7, furthermore, the scheme is of short duration (approx. 13 nights) and will be undertaken on a rolling programme.
+As such, with the below mitigation being implemented, the potential for disturbance surrounding wildlife will be reduced.